danth6961/tsp-rebalance-app/docs/project_handoff.md

 - S 0
 - F 10

-The current baseline allocations are stored in `constants.py`, and `engine.py` should match them exactly. `app.py` should display the same regime cards in the UI.
+`constants.py` is the source of truth for regime allocations, and `engine.py` should match it exactly.
+The UI should render the same regime cards and allocation logic.

 ---

-## Manual IFT and G Fund behavior
+## Manual IFT and G Fund Behavior

 ### Normal IFTs
 Normal IFT confirmations: